-The Camp Store is located in the Dining Hall.
+TThe Camp Store is located in the Dining Hall.
 Store hours will be posted in your Blue Book, the Dining Hall, and Education Center.
-Apparel, drinkware, ice cream, candy, raffle tickets, and other souvenir items are available for purchase.
-We will also have a traveling ice cream cart - days and times will be posted on the store door.
+Items for purchase will include apparel, drinkware, ice cream, candy, raffle tickets, and other souvenir items.
+We will also have a traveling ice cream cart, days and times will be posted on the store door.